VaniVerma16/Identifying-Masked-Individuals/README.md

 # Masked-Robber-or-Not
-This notebook allows you to classify images and determine if they depict a masked robber man.
+This notebook allows you to classify images and determine if they depict a masked robber.

 ## How it works: